nicholasray/web-team-quickstart/README.md

 ```

 Next, you'll find a [LocalSettings.php](LocalSettings.php) file in this repo
-that you can put in your root directory to properly setup these extensions.
+that you can put in your root directory to properly setup these.

 Run the update script to update the database:
 ```